McCache/McCache-for-Python/docs/TESTING.md

 $  tests\run_test.bat  -C 9 -R 10 -L 1
 ```

 Since the test is running locally on my laptop in a container environment, there is no physical wired network between the nodes.
-We almost have a near zero communication latency between the nodes.
+We almost have a near zero media latency between the nodes.
 Lost packets does occur when the cache is highly stress.
+Both out-bound and in-bound queues can back up thus you will observe processing congestion.

 ### Logs
 The log file was deposited in `./log/` sub-directory.
 The following command: